 md5hash value passed in, the signature will be successfully verified.
 If not, a 403 error will be directly returned.

 timestamp value in the request, plus the configured validity period, is compared with the current time to determine whether the request has expired.
 If yes, a 403 error will be directly returned.
 The validity period is in seconds.

 After configuring the key, parameter name, and validity period, you can specify the authentication object as needed.
 The following three authentication modes are supported:

 Cache hit rate

 If you have enabled the TypeA authentication mode for a domain name, the access URL will carry the authentication parameter.
-When a CDN node caches the resource, it will automatically ignore the authentication parameter and thus not affect the cache hit rate.
+When a CDN node caches the resource, it will automatically ignore the corresponding parameter and thus will not affect the cache hit rate.

 The access format of a domain name with TypeA authentication mode enabled is as follows:

 If the CDN node is not hit after successful authentication, it will initiate an origin-pull request, which is in the same format as the access request with the

 sign parameter retained.
 The origin server can ignore it or perform authentication again as needed.